 I’ve never been able to smell a restaurant 100 meters before I reached it before, but driving along in a convertible the smell of wood-fired pizza assails you long before you turn into Montalto!

 Guests can dine on fine Mediterranean-inspired cuisine in the Piazza or even book the Alto-private dining room on top of the Cellar Door, which grants a 360-degree view of the property.

 There are vegetable gardens, an enormous and meandering sculpture walk, and a large lawn for picnics and for children to run around.

-Lunches run from 12pm on Monday and Friday and from 11.30am on Saturday and Sunday.
-Dinner starts from 6pm on Thursdays til Saturdays.
-Pinot Gris, Chardonnay, Pinot Noir, Rosé and Shiraz are available from the Cellar Door from 11 til 5pm every day.
+Lunches run from 12pm on Monday and Friday and from 11.30 am on Saturday and Sunday.
+Dinner starts at 6 pm on Thursdays until Saturdays.
+Pinot Gris, Chardonnay, Pinot Noir, Rosé, and Shiraz are available from the Cellar Door from 11 until 5 pm every day.

 Ocean Eight Vineyard and Winery

-Specializing in pinot noir, chardonnay, and pinot gris, Ocean Eight describes their wines as “lean, bright & tight with acid at the finish”, consciously situating their product within the vineyard’s coastal location.
+Specializing in pinot noir, chardonnay, and pinot gris, Ocean Eight describes its wines as “lean, bright & tight with acid at the finish”, consciously situating its product within the vineyard’s coastal location.

 Owned by the Aylward family and consisting of only 17 acres, Ocean Eight wines have been in production since 1997.
 The winery produces Chardonnay, Pinot Noir, Pinot Gris, and a lovely new Sparkling wine.